 The other difference between the two types of knives is their appearance.
 Damascus knives have flowing patterns on the surface, created by the process of folding the metals together.
 These patterns vary from one blade to the next and can resemble waves or swirls.
 Carbon steel knives have a more modern, simplistic, and practical look.

+There are actually two types of Damascus steel that may be referred to: historical Damascus steel and modern Damascus steel.
 Historical Damascus steel was produced in classical times.
 It seems to have been made in Sri Lanka and India, then sold in the Damascus region of Syria.
 Damascus swords and knives were known to be very strong and sharp, but the methods used to produce these blades have been lost to time.

 Modern Damascus steel attempts to reproduce the strength, sharpness, and beauty of traditional Damascus blades.
 There are a few techniques used to accomplish this, but they mostly consist of folding many layers of steel and iron together.
 This provides impressive strength and causes the blade to display a beautiful swirling pattern.